Sign in

 Meet Jobs

-It often takes some trial runs to figure out which meet job you will enjoy the most.
-As a new family you may wish to experiment and sign up for a variety of meet jobs to find your best fit.
+Our meets can only happen with our parent volunteers.
+At least one family member should plan to volunteer at each meet.
+There will be training before the start of the season so parents are comfortable with the responsibilities.
 The majority of jobs are working in conjunction with other swim team parents so there is always guidance available and it is also a great way to meet other team members.

 Clerk of Course jobs: